-Stefan Lamp is a Postdoctoral Research Fellow at the Toulouse School of Economics.
+Stefan Lamp is a Postdoctoral Research Fellow at Energy Eco Lab, Economics Department, Universidad Carlos III de Madrid.
+He was formerly a Research fellow at the Toulouse School of Economics.
 He completed his PhD in Economics at the European University Institute.
 His main research interests include energy and environmental economics, applied microeconomics, and empirical industrial organization.
 He currently works on the adoption of renewable energy and the impact of energy taxation on manufacturing.

 Andreas Lange is a professor of economics at the University of Hamburg.
 He received his PhD on environmental economics from the University of Heidelberg.
 He serves as Co-Editor-in Chief for Journal of Environmental Economics and Management.
 His research includes theoretical, experimental and applied work on issues in public and environmental as well as behavioral economics.